mikeolaniyi/Product_Sales/README.md

-# Data Validation and Cleaning
+# Data validation and data cleaning

 - To begin we have to import all the python library that will be usefull, at least the onse we need to begin with.
 - Then import our dataset